What is a Diastasis?

 It`s important to also mention umbilical hernias at this point.
 That’s when some of the abdominal organs poke out through a particularly weak area of the connective tissue.
 This looks a bit like that scene from the movie “Alien” with Signourney Weaver.
 If you notice anything poking through the gap- go to your GP as that may need surgical repair.
 Right!
 That’s hernias out of the way, back to the diastasis and the solutions available to you.

 A splint??
 Some people have suggested splints or a corset that wraps around your middle and literally holds the sides of the gap together to allow it to apparently heal (alongside some strengthening exercises).
 It may be good for a little while to give you some feedback from the weak area.
 BUT, the problem with this is that the crinkly stretched tissue isn’t going anywhere just because you have pulled its sides together with a splint.
 It won`t allow any tension to be created in the stretched connective tissue.
 So a splint isn’t going to be much use in the long-term.
-Some thorough research by Canadian PT Dianne Lee found that on ultrasound activating the deep core muscles didn’t close the gap but it did create tension in the connective tissue.
+Some great research by Canadian PT Dianne Lee found that on ultrasound activating the deep core muscles didn’t close the gap but it did create tension in the connective tissue.
 That tension is something great to build on and help give your body stability.

 What about Sit-ups to strengthen the area?
 NO